seiyria/Types-of-Mania/README.md

 ## Warning

 This tool modifies your games data, and while the mod can be reversed, if it does damage to your save file, this tool is not responsible for that.

+## Credits

+Credits to [pyroll](https://github.com/pyroll/Trials-of-Mania---Difficulty-Mod) for the original Python scripts that got this going.